Keep up to date with the latest public information and advice regarding the virus at the Gov.uk website.

 - Supporting your staff, volunteers and beneficiaries and keeping safe during coronavirus.
 This guide from NCVO provides information on protecting and supporting the people working in your charity or voluntary organisation, and those who use your services during the coronavirus outbreak.

 - Coronavirus/COVID-19: Guidance for Community Transport.
 The Community Transport Association (CTA) has developed detailed guidance on how to restart and sustain your community transport services as lockdown measures ease.

 - Coronavirus (COVID-19): Fundraising key principles guidance.
 The Fundraising Regulator, in collaboration with Public Health England and the Health and Safety Executive, has produced guidance to highlight the issues for consideration when adapting the way your organisation fundraises as lockdown measures are eased.

 - Coronavirus recovery – six data protection steps for organisations.
-As lockdown restrictions start to ease and businesses begin to reopen, the ICO has set out the key steps organisations need to consider around the use of personal information.
+The ICO has set out the key steps organisations need to consider around the use of personal information.